top of page

 Commanding

-The PDM uses a variety of different commands for different scenarios in dressage.
-Commanding terms help the commander make quick calls that the riders can easily understand and use as guidance while performing.
+The PDM employs a variety of commands tailored to different scenarios in dressage.
+Commanding terms enable Commanders to issue quick, clear instructions that riders can easily understand and follow as guidance during performances.

 Commanding Terms